marko-knoebl/slides/sections/python-data-science-0-overview/10-packages-en.md

 - _Scikit-Learn_: library for machine learning, based on NumPy
 - _Keras_: library for deep learning (based on _TensorFlow_)

+## Compiled packages and Python versions

+Compiled packages (like _NumPy_, _TensorFlow_ or _PyTables_) may take several months before they are available for the newest Python version.

+recommendation: use an older Python version (e.g. 3.8 instead of 3.9) or a pre-built distribution (like Anaconda)

 ## Python packages for data science

 installing the most important packages in an existing Python environment: